BrunoDatoMeneses/AMOEBA3/documentation/rosbridge.md

 - `stop.sh` stop ROS process created by the demo.
 - `clean.sh` remove files created by the above scripts.

-The demo is a turtlesim doing circles.
-First we teach 2 amoebas for 60 cycle, then we ask amoeba to move the turtle.
+The demo is a turtlesim doing ovals.
+First we teach (blue background), then we ask amoeba to move the turtle (rose background).
+Keep in mind that the goal of the demo is to show exemple of ros integration with amoeba.
+It's not a demonstration of amoeba capabilities, so if the turtle does not learn, it's not a big problem.

+You can check that something is learned by looking at amoeba's window.

 The python node is at `documentation/ros_demo/catkin_ws/src/amoeba_demo/src/script/demo.py`